It’s vitally important to investigate and address eye health disparities in urban areas, says Sightsavers' Guillaume Trotignon.

 Many children struggle at school because of poor vision.
 Sightsavers’ SHIP project trained teachers to carry out eye screening, and provided glasses for children who needed them.

-Trachoma is easily transmitted from person to person, usually by dirty hands or faces, so good hygiene is vital to prevent the disease spreading.
+Trachoma is easily transmitted from person to person, so good hygiene is vital to prevent the disease spreading.